 100. Learn a new skill for a year

 Practicing a new skill makes your mind nimble and your life more exciting.
-Some ideas: Thai cuisine, skiing, dancing, billiard, archery, horseback riding, drawing, painting, climbing.
+Some ideas: Thai cuisine, skiing, dancing, billiards, archery, horseback riding, drawing, painting, climbing.

 101. Have dream holidays with your partner

-Plan everything in advance and surprise your significant other.
+Plan everything and surprise your significant other.
 Maybe 2 weeks of total relaxation at a nice resort would do it?
-Or maybe you need something more adventurous like a trip around the world?
+Or maybe you need something more adventurous, like a trip around the world?

 102. Cross the States by taking Road 66